What Is Drunk Driving?

 Lowered alertness, release of inhibition

-Reduced steering ability, slower reaction to emergency
+Reduced steering ability, slower reaction to an emergency

 0.08